Welcome From Chair Of Governors

 · Care and Welfare Committee

-In addition, our Safeguarding Governor meets school leaders and staff regularly, and two independent people carry out unannounced visits to monitor health and safety issues and out residential provision.
+In addition, our Safeguarding Governor meets school leaders and staff regularly, and two independent people carry out unannounced visits to monitor health and safety issues and our residential provision.

 Governors work very closely with the school and are often found in school, helping in many aspects of school life and meeting staff and pupils informally at meals and events.
 We also look forward to meeting parents and carers at end of term events.